 Nootropics Depot offers 30g or 60g jars of high quality Berberine HCL Powder.
 Nootropics Depot's Berberine HCL has been lab-tested and verified for both product purity and identity.

-*Attention: This product is not intended to diagnose, treat, cure, or prevent any disease.
-It has not been approved, nor have these statements been evaluated, by the FDA.
+*Attention: These statements have not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.

 Warning: This product is extremely bitter and not readily soluble in water.
 The bitter flavor, which is much like bile, will linger for a very long time.
 In addition to this, the powder, when it comes into contact with fabrics or skin, will stain neon yellow.
 Handle with caution.